 The Decision and Information Sciences Division hosts numerous training courses, conferences, and many other seminars throughout the year.

-Training Course: Application of the ASME Code to Radioactive Material Transportation Packaging
+Training Course: Application of the ASME Code to Radioactive Material Packaging/Cask

-The goal of the course is to provide guidance for the application of the ASME Boiler & Pressure Vessel (B&PV) Code to packaging for the transportation of high-level radioactive materials or fissile materials.
+The goal of the course is to provide guidance for the application of the ASME Boiler & Pressure Vessel (B&PV) Code to packaging/cask for transportation and storage of high-level radioactive materials or fissile materials.
 The course objective is to facilitate the design, fabrication, examination, and testing of a packaging that meets all the applicable ASME Code requirements and all the governing federal requirements and regulations.
 Course information.

 Advanced Repast Training Course